Easy Outdoor Activities for Toddlers: 8 Go-To Ideas

 - Buckets

-- Painting on Ice – fill a tray or bin with ice cubes and invite your toddler to paint.
+- Painting on Ice – Fill a tray or bin with ice cubes and invite your toddler to color the ice with paints.

 #6 Take Books Outdoors